Prerequisites

 US-CENTRAL-05AUS-CENTRAL-06AUS-CENTRAL-07AUS-CENTRAL-08AUS-CENTRAL-08B

-Bucket creation delayWhen a bucket is created using an S3-compatible client, it takes approximately one minute before the bucket becomes available due to DNS caching.
-You may see the following error immediately after bucket creation:
+Bucket creation delayWhen you create a bucket with an S3-compatible client, it takes about one minute before the bucket becomes available due to DNS caching.
+You might see the following error immediately after bucket creation:

 An error occurred (InvalidRegion) when calling the ListObjects operation: Region does not match.
-Wait one minute, then try again.This delay does not occur when creating buckets in the Cloud Console.- AWS CLI
+Wait one minute, then try again.This delay doesn’t occur when you create buckets in the Cloud Console.- AWS CLI

 - s3cmd